SalomePlatform/shaper/src/PrimitivesPlugin/doc/PrimitivesPlugin.rst

 Primitives plug-in
 ==================

-The Primitives plug-in contains features dedicated to creation of geometrical primitives.
+The Primitives plug-in contains features for creation of geometrical primitives.
 Result of each feature is a solid.
 The plug-in includes the following features:

 .. toctree::
    :titlesonly: